 It is recommended that before painting with the milk paint/bond, that you thoroughly clean the surface 1st to remove all dirt and oils.
 You need to use a good cleaner that wont leave behind an oily residue.
 A product such as TSP works great for this.
 If you use Extra – Bond over certain oil marks or dirt, or whatever foreign product that may be on the surface, the paint may stick in the beginning (or not) but may eventually begin to peel up.
 You don’t want to paint a piece and a month later the milk paint begin to peel because its resisting the surface on the piece.
 If you have properly prepped your piece prior to using the bond, the milk paint will not begin to peel down the road.

-And the best part about using the Extra – Bond, you don’t need to prep your piece by sanding!!
+And the best part about using the Extra – Bond, you don’t need to prep your piece by doing a lot of sanding!!
 The bond does the work for you!
 That’s one of the main reasons i love working with milk paint.
-It should be noted though, that if you are painting a piece with a high shine to it, that you lightly scuff sand it to knock down the shine and give the piece a little “tooth” for the paint to better adhere.
+It should be noted though, that if you are painting a piece with a high shine to it, a lacquered factory finish or any type of “fake” wood that you scuff sand it to knock down the shine and give the piece a little “tooth” for the paint to better adhere.
+Even though the bond does a lot of the work for you, you still need to have a surface that the milk paint is going to stick too.
+If your piece has an old waxed finish (that you probably dont know is on there) or if it has oil build up (again, probably not visible to the naked eye), then your paint is probably not going to stick.
+Your finished piece is only going to be as good as your prep work.

 It is important to not let the bond freeze as it will no longer be usable.
 Its also recommended to use it above 60 degrees so that the bond can cure.